 After winning the first key, Parzival goes to buy some cool stuff in a store called "Avatar Outfitters".
 This is a clear reference to "Urban Outfitters" - a large US retail company.

 The theory Aech gives on who Art3mis could actually be is almost exactly what Wade tells himself in the novel to keep himself grounded (or at least try to) he also tells Art3mis this is who she could be when they are chatting/flirting.

 The film also marks the first Warner Bros.
 Pictures production since Sweeney Todd: The Demon Barber of Fleet Street (2007) to be co-produced by DreamWorks Pictures.
 In the case of Sweeney Todd: The Demon Barber of Fleet Street (2007), it was co-produced with Warner Bros.
 Pictures, Village Roadshow Pictures and Amblin Entertainment.

 The Overlook Theatre in the film resembles The Senator Theatre in Baltimore, MD.
 Director Barry Levinson premiered several films there and is good friends with Steven Spielberg.

 In the opening scene, as Wade is leaving his place and "Jump" by Van Halen is playing, David Lee Roth sings "gotta roll with the punches" at the exact moment that the camera passes a woman boxing with OASIS gear on.

-The Overlook Theatre in Oasis is named after the Hotel of same name in the movie THE SHINING.
+The Overlook Theatre in Oasis is named after the hotel of same name in the movie The Shining (1980).